Topic

 Precautions and recommendations

-• Do not share confidential information with chatbots;
+• Don’t share confidential info with chatbots;

 Moreover, the main recommendation when working with public neural networks is not to assume that your dialogue with it is private.
 It's better to avoid a situation where the questions asked contain any private information about you or your company.
 The exception is if you are working with an isolated instance of a neural network, located in your environment and for which your company is responsible.